 The rapid growth is expected to continue, with the market estimated to be worth about $208 billion by 2023, with US companies leading the way.

 The SaaS industry is another with little to no overhead, making them easier for businesses to maintain during a recession.
-In addition, many of these software are fully integrated into business processes, so companies can’t afford to ditch them during a recession.
+In addition, many of software services are fully integrated into business processes, so companies can’t afford to ditch them during a recession.

 Starting an entire business from scratch can be costly, take a while to get things moving, and have no guarantee of success after all your hard work and dedication.
 A recession-proof franchise can take a lot of the guesswork out of the equation and help you get your business up and running much faster.